erikyao/erikyao.github.io/_posts/2018-02-02-scikit-learn-init-your-estimator-lightly-and-fit-heavily.md

 Update: Objects in `fit_params` won't be copied, only references of them will be.
 By default, `sklearn.externals.joblib.Parallel` uses `MultiprocessingBackend`, so there would be $n$ `python3` **processes** in the background.
 However, my ubuntu task manager showed that each `python3` process had taken a big chunk of memory while the total memory usage had not boomed.
 It looked like each process copied the parameter objects.

 On the other hand, a *memory map* is like an in-memory index of its `.joblib` file (and it's much smaller!).
-The memory map will be read first to determine the positions of data in that `.joblib` file, then the corresponding positions will be accessed.
+The memory map will be read first to find the positions of data in that `.joblib` file, then the corresponding positions will be accessed.

 The `mmap_mode` parameter of `joblib.load(filename, mmap_mode)` actually means: